-Our risk management framework is designed to be a simple, consistent and clear for managing and reporting risks.
-Risk management is embedded in our critical business activities, functions and processes.
+Our risk management framework is designed to be a simple, consistent and clear for reporting risks. managing and Risk management is embedded in our critical business activities, functions and processes.
 This framework seeks to create transparency, minimize adverse impact on the business objectives and enhance the Company's competitive advantage.